wilsonliaows/docs/_docs/_recipes/recipe_version_management.markdown

 - Schema change

-Carrying out a schema refresh (e.g. updating Workato when fields were added or removedin connected apps) will create a new version of the recipe automatically.
+Carrying out a schema refresh (e.g. updating Workato when fields were added or removed in connected apps) will create a new version of the recipe automatically.

 # Restoring versions
 To restore previous versions of the recipe, switch to the **Versions** tab.
 Whenever a recipe is saved, a new version of the saved recipe will be created.
 Recipe versions can be first previewed before being restored.